mehdi-fathi/eloquent-filter/README.md

 ### Conditions Guidance Table

 - To better understand this, I provided a table of all conditions and samples.
-It represents how eloquent filter detect params and each param what query would make.
+It represents how eloquent filter detects params and each param what query would make.

 | Condition Name           | Eloquent Method | Param                                                        | Example                                                                 | Eloquent  | DB   |
 |--------------------------|-----------------|--------------------------------------------------------------|-------------------------------------------------------------------------|-----------|------|